voxpupuli/puppet-bareos/REFERENCE.md

 Data type: `Any`

+Sd Port

+Bareos Datatype: pint32
+Bareos Default: 9103
+Required: false

 Default value: `undef`

 ### <a name="bareos--storage--autochanger"></a>`bareos::storage::autochanger`

-== Define: bareos::storage::autochanger
 The Autochanger resource supports single or multiple drive autochangers by grouping one or more Device resources into one unit called an autochanger in Bareos (often referred to as a "tape library" by autochanger manufacturers).

-== Parameters
-[*ensure*]
-  present or absent the config file.

-[*changer_command*]
-  Changer Command

-  Bareos Datatype: strname
-  Bareos Default: Not set
-  Required: true

-[*changer_device*]
-  Changer Device

-  Bareos Datatype: strname
-  Bareos Default: Not set
-  Required: true

-[*description*]
-  Description

-  Bareos Datatype: string
-  Bareos Default: Not set
-  Required: false

-[*device*]
-  Device

-  May be specified as Array.
-  Bareos Datatype: resource_list
-  Bareos Default: Not set
-  Required: true

 #### Parameters